New community now forming!

 Read on for more info and contact us if you are interested in joining or want to know more.

-Earthrise is an intentional co-housing community for unschooling* families and allies situated in the Devon/Dorset area.
+Earthrise is an intentional co-housing community for unschooling* families and allies situated in Devon.
 We are passionate about creating a culture where we are more connected with each other; where we live in a regenerative relationship with the earth and where our children self-direct their learning through life.
 Weaved through all this is our commitment to conscious presence and wholehearted living.

 *Unschooling will mean different things to different people and encompasses a spectrum of beliefs and actions.
 Essentially, we believe in the importance of children’s self-directed learning, consent, autonomy and the freedom to learn through life.

-Earthrise is a semi-rural, retrofit co-housing community for between 5 to 10 families.
-Each family-grouping has their own separate accommodation, some are retrofits of existing buildings and others new eco-builds.
-There is also accommodation to host volunteers and visitors.
+Earthrise is a semi-rural, retrofit co-housing community of around 4 to 5 families.
+Each family-grouping has their own separate accommodation (unit), mostly retrofits of existing buildings.
+There will also be accommodation to host volunteers and visitors.
 We have central communal spaces and share resources, tools and some amenities (such as car-pooling and laundry facilities).
 We are near enough to larger towns for work and community involvement but surrounded in beautiful nature.
-We have clear processes for membership and a secure and equitable financial structure.
+We have clear processes for membership and a secure and equitable financial structure (see 'Logistics' & 'Join Us' pages for current info on this).

 We love the land we live on and are committed to its care and regeneration.
 We work with the principle of ‘do no harm’ and attempt to live in ways that are low-impact, co-sufficient and aligned with the permaculture movement.
 We're always learning new skills and techniques for living more sustainably and in harmony with the earth.